creativestyle/CreativestyleNotificationBundle/Resources/doc/index.md

 2. Enable the Bundle
 3. Create your Notification class
 4. Configure your application's config.yml
+5. Prepare your email template
-5. Create your notification build strategy
+6. Create your notification build strategy
-6. Register your notification
+7. Register your notification build strategy

-7.
+8. Update your database schema
+9. Dispatch your notification

 ### Step 1: Download CreativestyleNotificationBundle using composer